<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=730207053839709&amp;ev=PageView&amp;noscript=1">

 Be Prepared with Your Paperwork

 If you want a smooth transition to closing, make sure you can verify everything you promised at the beginning of your pre-approval process.
-You’ll need your W-2’s, bank statements, tax returns, and paycheck stubs.
+You’ll need your W-2s, bank statements, tax returns, and paycheck stubs.
 Make sure you have easy access to those documents.
-Remember, some of these documents may take extra time to access or pull, so even if you “practice” tracking down these documents, you’ll know how much time you’ll need to pull them together on your closing day.
+Remember, some of these documents may take extra time to access or pull, so “practice” tracking down these documents, and you’ll know how much time you’ll need to pull them together on your closing day.

 Plan for Changes

 In most markets, you’re paying for a house that costs several hundred thousand dollars.
 That’s a big purchase, and it requires a lot of checks and balances.
-So, be prepared for the unexpected and rest assured that you’ve got the professionals on your side.
+So, be prepared for the unexpected, and know that you’ve got professionals on your side.

 Have Fun!